rubenwgs/ETH-CS-BA3SE1/Visual_Computing/VisComp_LN_W10.md

 - The end result has interesting, useful, and surprising properties
 - **L** stands for _Lindenmayer,_ the inventor of these types of systems

-A **L-system** is a set of grammar rules, a start symbol, and semantics, i.e. a way of interpreting the grammar strings.
+An **L-system** is a set of grammar rules, a start symbol, and semantics, i.e. a way of interpreting the grammar strings.

 _Example:_ We define our grammar to have a start string `AAA` and the following two rules: